 - San Mateo County Community College District is strongly committed to promoting sustainability throughout their campus projects.
 Section 01 81 13 Sustainability of the Design Standard provides guidelines and recommendations for implementing sustainability strategies.
 Where relevant, specific sustainability criteria is noted in this section, however, each project should review and cross reference that front section while developing the specific project and its documentation.
-Each discipline shall confirm that specific performance and manufacturer information provided in the specification section is in alignment with code requirements, LEED Gold criteria and any other goals for sustainability. - The minimum energy savings shall exceed the latest version of California Title 24 requirements by 15%. - Provide a life cycle cost analysis for all new building equipment under Division 23.
+Each discipline shall confirm that specific performance and manufacturer information provided in the specification section is in alignment with code requirements, LEED Gold criteria and any other goals for sustainability. - The minimum energy savings shall meet or exceed the EUI targets as established in Section 01 81 13 - Provide a life cycle cost analysis for all new building equipment under Division 23.
 The analysis shall include historic rate increases for energy and shall be based on the life expectancy for the structure of 50 years from the date of the analysis.
-Minimum life expectancy for equipment shall be 25 years, unless otherwise noted. - Energy modeling shall be provided for all buildings 50,000 square feet and larger under Division 23.
+Minimum life expectancy for equipment shall be 25 years, unless otherwise noted. - Energy modeling shall be provided for all buildings 50,000 square feet and larger under Division 23. - For all proposed natural gas-fired systems, a life cycle cost assessment of natural gas using systems and their equivalent electric alternatives shall be conducted.